In the example below, under Financial Collateral Simple Method would the add-on be the same as under Article

-It is unclear whether under Financial Collateral Simple Method the add-on is 25 or whether it should be based on (1025 * 0.20) = 205 – 200 (1000 * 0.20), that is 5.
+429b(2) 429e(2) of the CRR, that is 25, or should it be based on (1025 * 0.20) = 205 – 200 (1000 * 0.20), that is 5?

-repurchase transactions, securities or commodities lending or borrowing transactions, long settlement transactions and margin lending transactions in terms of Article 429b(1) of Regulation (EU) No 575/2013 (CRR) , as amended by Regulation (EU) 2015/62, under Article 429b(4) institutions may use the method set out in Article 222 CRR – subject to a 20 % floor for the applicable risk weight – if they also use this method for determining the exposure value of those transactions for the purpose of meeting the own funds requirements as set out in Article 92 CRR.
+repurchase transactions, securities or commodities lending or borrowing transactions, long settlement transactions and margin lending transactions in terms of Article 429b(1) 429e(1) of Regulation (EU) No 575/2013 (CRR) , as amended by Regulation (EU) 2015/62, under Article 429b(4) 429e(5) CRR institutions may use the method set out in Article 222 CRR – subject to a 20 % floor for the applicable risk weight – if they also use this method for determining the exposure value of those transactions for the purpose of meeting the own funds requirements as set out in Article 92 (1)(a), (b) or (c) of the CRR.

 According to Article 222(3) CRR, in the case of those portions of exposure values that are collateralised by the market value of eligible collateral, the risk weight shall be at least 20% except as specified in paragraphs 4 to 6 where under certain conditions institutions may apply lower risk weights.
 In the case at hand, this holds especially true for repurchase transactions and securities lending or borrowing transactions which fulfil the criteria in Article 227 as specified in Article 222(4) CRR.
 However, this reduction of risk weights is overruled by Article

 As a consequence the risk weight of 20% has to be applied with regard to the collateralised portion of the total exposure (Article 222(3) CRR).

 In addition, in the case of those portions of exposure values that are not collateralised by the market value of eligible collateral institutions shall apply the risk weight that they would assign to an unsecured exposure to the counterparty (Article 222(3) CRR), and in accordance with Article

-Accordingly, regarding the numerical example in the question section of this Q&A, supposing that the security value is 1025 and the collateral value is 1000, this would result in two components in terms of Article 429b(4) CRR: An exposure value for the unsecured part and an exposure value for the secured part, which both have to be summed up.
+429b(4) 429e(5) of the CRR: An exposure value for the unsecured part and an exposure value for the secured part, which both have to be summed up.
 The former would be 25 multiplied by the risk weight that would be applicable to an unsecured exposure to the counterparty under Chapter 2 of the CRR, but at least 20% (e.g. 25 * 20% = 5).
 The latter would be 1000 multiplied by the risk weight that would be applicable under Chapter 2 of the CRR where the lending institution had a direct exposure to the collateral instrument, but – again – at least 20% (e.g. 1000 * 20% = 200).
-Thus, the add-on for counterparty credit risk calculated in accordance with Article 429b(4) CRR would be at least 205 (200 + 5).
+Thus, the add-on for counterparty credit risk calculated in accordance with Article 429b(4) 429e(5) CRR would be at least 205 (200 + 5).